 - The length and number of visits needed to prepare and adjust the restored tooth

-- Direct fillings are placed immediately into a prepared cavity in a single visit.
-These include glass ionomers, resin ionomers and composite (resin) fillings.
-The dentist prepares the tooth, places the filling and adjusts it during one appointment.
+Direct fillings are placed immediately into a prepared cavity in a single visit.
+These include glass ionomers, resin ionomers, and composite (resin) fillings.
+The dentist prepares the tooth, places the filling, and adjusts it during one appointment.

 To avoid injury to your mouth, avoid chewing until the anesthesia has worn off following the placement of your filling.
 Take caution when drinking hot or cold foods, which can cause sensitivity in the first few days of having your new filling.
 If you experience discomfort, take over-the-counter pain medication as directed by your dentist.